emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 The wall lasts for 1 minute or umtil completely destroyed.

+At 7th level and 15th level, the damage increases by 2d6.

 You can use this Flourish once per day.

 ### Water Breathing
 Nature, Spell, Water\
 1 action\
 You give up to 10 creatures of your choice within 20 of you the ability to breathe air and water, to ignore penalties for attacking underwater and a swimming speed of 10m.
 These benefits lasts for 1 hour, or until you perform this Flourish again.

+At 7th level and 15th level, the swimming speed increases by 4m.

 You can use this Flourish once per day.